onflow/flow-go/CodingConventions.md

 of code
 (e.g. bloats it significantly, makes it highly error-prone) you have the freedom to break with the conventions.
 In this case, please include a comment in the code with a brief motivation for your decision.
-This will help reviewers and prevent others from going through the same learning process that led to your decission to break with the conventions.
+This will help reviewers and prevent others from going through the same learning process that led to your decision to break with the conventions.

 ## Motivation and Context